jakkra/Mars-Rover/README.md

 # Rover
 ## CAD model
 The whole Fusion 360 project can be found in the CAD folder, download the .f3z file and open it in desktop Fusion 360.

-There is also a STEP file in the same folder, however I did not export a .step file fo each part.
+### Wheels
+There are two options for wheeles, either original Curiosity style wheels that print in one piece.
+Or Mars 2020 style wheels that print in two parts where outer part can be printed in flexibale plastic such as TPU.
+The rover_2020_wheel_flex.f3d wheels are preferred if your printer can print in TPU as they provide way more grip.

 ## Driving modes
 There are two ways to drive the rover.
 Either using a RC controller or from a website hosted on the ESP32.